Sensible Options For Low Calorie Sushi Dining

 Some Hidden Pitfalls of Sushi Rolls

-If you want more information on calories and sushi to help you plan out your meal, please feel free to view our page that outlines the relative nutritional and caloric information of various sushi items and sides page.
+If you want more information on calories and sushi to help you plan out your meal, please feel free to view our page that outlines the relative nutritional and calorie information of various sushi items and side dishes page.

 I have always been fascinated by the creation and culture of different foods, particularly sushi and sashimi in the modern era of Japanese cuisine.
 I am a classically trained chef and sushi connoisseur, also having operated a food service company and enjoy investigating and experimenting with food around the world.